Frequently Asked Questions

 The user can adjust them without any soldering, by following the directions in the instruction manual.
 If a user is having difficulty, we will try to assist.

 MP8B, MP7B and MM6B units are shipped out with MM mode, 47K, 100pF, +40dB, Unbalanced Out.
-We do try to match the client’s preference for LED brightness on the final QC.

 Why are prices different on eBay?